The Egyptian: Historical accuracy

 The novel's reputation of historical flawlessness has been often repeated, by the egyptological congress of Cairo, French egyptologist Pierre Chaumelle, and U. Hofstetter of The Oakland Post.
 In 2008 Dr Richard Parkinson, the director and the curator of the Egyptian department of the British Museum, called it a "serious intellectual achievement" and that it "depicts a culture of real human beings in a way achieved by few other novels".
 Waltari has been mistaken for an egyptologist.
 He never visited Egypt, because he feared it would ruin his mental image of Egypt and modern Egypt was completely different from the ancient one.
 He has said: "I have lived in Egypt although I have never visited the place."

 Nonetheless, Markku Envall cautions that the novel cannot be taken as absolutely free of errors on a literal level.
-A Swiss scholar complained that a sand flea species mentioned didn't exist in Africa until it migrated via slave ships.
+A Swiss scholar complained that a sand flea species mentioned did not exist in Africa until it migrated via slave ships.
 Rostislav Holthoer has doubted the historicity of the depiction of trepanation prominent in the novel, and the act of abandoning newborns in reed boats.
-He hasn't been able to confirm nor deny some specific manners or traditions, such as breaking vases to conduct marriage, but the majority of religious ones are real.
+He has not been able to confirm nor deny some specific manners or traditions, such as breaking vases to conduct marriage, but the majority of religious ones are real.
 Even the day of the false king has its basis on reality, with ancient Babylonians killing a surrogate king to save their real king should he have been prophesied to die.
 On the other hand, he has given Waltari credit for his predictions, as later discoveries have confirmed dubious details of the novel.
 Waltari's unflattering characterisation of Akhenaten, Horemheb, Tiy and Ay as flawed persons proved to be closer to reality than their earlier glorification.
 Research at Long Island University has supported Tutankhamun having been murdered, as hinted in the novel.
 Some have doubted the possibility of an ancient Egyptian person writing a text for oneself only, but in 1978 such a papyrus became public; its author, a victim of wrongdoing, tells his life story in it with no recipient.
 According to Jussi Aro, the real Hittites were seemingly less cruel and stern than other peoples of the Middle East and the day of the false king was misdated among other errors, although Panu Rajala dismisses his claims as alternative readings of evidence rather than outright contradictions.
 Markku Envall argues that the accuracy or lack thereof is irrelevant to a fictional work's literary merit, citing the errors of Shakespeare.